-This sexual harassment at school has seriously affected my daughter's ability to perform at school.
-She never wants to go to school, or participate in sports or music.
+This sexual harassment at school has seriously affected my daughter's ability to perform.
+She never wants to go to school or participate in sports or music.
 As you may know, she has been on the honor roll consistently since the first grade.
 Her grades have slipped to a "C" average.
-Most upsetting, she has fallen into a sad and moody state.
+Most upsettingly, she has fallen into a sad and moody state.
 I am deeply concerned for her.

 I am leaving this note to notify you that I would like to meet with you at your earliest convenience.
-I would like to discuss with you what disciplinary action you plan to take to alleviate the harassment.
-I can be reached on my cell phone at 555-5252.
+I would like to discuss what disciplinary action you plan to take to alleviate the harassment.
+I can be reached on my cell phone at XXX-XXXX.

-In case that still gets you nowhere, go to the school board.
+If that still gets you nowhere, go to the school board.
 You may want to bring members of the PTA with you to emphasize the safety concern for all of the children.
-Keep in mind the nature of a sexual harassment claim against a child, and be sensitive to that.
-You don't want to appear as though you are attacking or defaming the child.
-Informing the personnel of the details of the problem is enough.
+Keep in mind the nature of a sexual harassment claim against a child.
+Be sensitive to that—you don't want to appear as though you are attacking or defaming the child.
+Informing personnel of the problem's details is enough.
 You can leave names out of it until it is asked of you.

 Schools should compose and print a handbook that includes:

 - A clear sexual harassment at school policy

 - Rules and remedies